shanekeran/dublin-unlocked/README.md

 5. To display a message to the user if one of the features fails to load, so that they can try again later.
     * I have implemented and tested that when:
-        *  The Ticketmaster API fails to load, the following message appears “”.
+        *  The Ticketmaster API fails to load, the following message appears “Ticketmaster API loaded successfully”.
-        *  The Visual Crossing API fails to load, the following message appears””.
+        *  The Visual Crossing API fails to load, the following message appears”Visual Crossing API loaded successfully”.
     * There is also a custom 404 page to redirect users back to the home page without having to use the browser back button.

 ### Further Testing